//this is the mailchimp popup form //ShareThis code for sharing images

 The Practical Execution: What Types of Employee Recognition are Happening in Our Organization?

-There are many different ways in which companies can categorize employee recognition.
-While there are times when a more serious approach may be preferred in some recognition initiatives, remember that recognition can and should be fun.
+Companies can categorize employee recognition in many different ways.
+While a more serious approach may be preferred in some initiatives, remember that employee recognition can and should be fun.

 There are endless ideas for in-person and virtual events for remote employee recognition.
 At a high level, there are three main types of employee recognition as seen and described below.
 For employee recognition to be most effective, you need all three.

-In essence, recognition should happen top-down (from leadership to employees) bottom-up (from employees to leadership), and peer-to-peer.
+In essence, there are three different types of employee recognition: top-down (from leadership to employees), bottom-up (from employees to leadership), and peer-to-peer.
 In each instance, there are tiers in which the recognition should be given.
-These can also be tied to the types of rewards you offer your team.
+These can also be tied to the types of employee rewards you offer your team.

 Formal Recognition

 This type of recognition is typically managed by a Human Resources or People Operations team.
-It is typically centralized in order to provide more structure and consistency in certain recognitions.
-This may include employee tenure awards, anniversaries, service awards, culture awards, etc.
+It is typically centralized to provide more structure and consistency in certain recognitions.
+Examples of formal recognition include employee awards for tenure, teamwork, service milestones, and contributions to company culture.

 Informal Recognition

-A big part of informal recognition is peer-to-peer recognition (recognition within the same rank).
-It is essential for your team to have the means of giving shout-outs and praise to their colleagues at any time, both privately and publicly.
-Dedicating a Slack channel to recognition is an easy and highly accessible means of achieving this.
+A big part of this type of recognition is peer-to-peer recognition (recognition within the same rank).
+Your team must have the means to give shout-outs and praise to their colleagues at any time, both privately and publicly.
+Dedicating a Slack channel to recognition is an easy and highly accessible way to achieve this.

 Day-to-day Recognition

-From a verbal thank you to an appreciation note, culture needs both informal praise and formal recognition.
+From a verbal appreciation word to a thank you note, culture needs both informal praise and formal recognition.

 Getting Started with Your Employee Recognition Program

-Before initiating a program, it is best practice to send out employee surveys to gauge interest and determine the best activities, rewards, etc. based on what your employees enjoy.
-You can start by suggesting some common employee recognition ideas to see how these resonate with your team.
+Before initiating a program, it is best practice to send out employee surveys to gauge interest and determine the best types of rewards, activities, etc. based on what your employees enjoy.
+You can start by suggesting some recognition ideas to see how these resonate with your team.

-Fortunately, there are many tools companies can use to create surveys for free (examples include Google Forms, Survey Monkey, and SoGoSurvey).
+Fortunately, many tools are available for companies to create surveys for free (examples include Survey Monkey and SoGoSurvey).

 Do Your Due Diligence

-Consider the ease of using the rewards system with internal resources versus outsourcing more technical features and customer support.
-The timing of implementation and how that works with the billing should be confirmed, especially if there are multiple modules that do not go live at the same time.
+Consider the ease of using the recognition program with internal resources versus outsourcing more technical features and customer support.
+The timing of onboarding and how that works with the billing should be confirmed, especially if multiple modules do not go live at the same time.
 Companies shouldn’t have to pay for something that they are not fully utilizing.

 Prepare for Change Management

 Whenever a company implements new software, it is good to get buy-in from IT, Legal, HR, and Finance heads to plan out any potential concerns.
-Input from all departments is also necessary to ensure that you have the right solution.
+Input from all departments is also necessary to ensure that you choose the right HR tech solution.

-Implementations take time, require resources (typically more than planned), and generally include costs outside of just the system.
-These usually come in the form of people and time.
+Implementations take time, require resources (typically more than planned), and generally include costs outside of the system.
+These usually involve people and time.

 Have a plan and some faith.
-An automated recognition program can be extremely impactful to companies and provide a lot of benefits if a company is fully prepared to invest in its people and commit to consistency and continuous improvement in the program.
+A successful employee recognition program can have an extremely impactful and beneficial effect on companies if they are fully prepared to invest in their people and commit to consistency and continuous improvement in the program.

 A positive work culture is one that should be celebrated and shared.
 Remember, when starting a recognition program, companies should ask: